 Much nicer than it sounds.
 It sounds like something you’d find in a mall food court, but it is better.
 It has an indoor garden and the best service we had our entire time in Nicaragua.
 We were seated quickly, the service was prompt, and a manager even came by to ask if we were enjoying our meal.
 All the food we ate was great and chocolate lava cake desert was amazing.

 Down the street from the Choco Museo.
 It is a good place to grab a quick bite.
 I wouldn’t plan your day around this restaurant, but if you’re in the area, it’s a good place to eat for lunch.
 It’s small, but it has indoor seating and sidewalk seating.

 Tip Top (sigh)

 I made the mistake of accidentally walking past it the first day in Granada, and my kids made me promise we’d go back.
 We saved this for the last day.
 Tip Top is like if KFC had an indoor playground.
-My kids loved it.
+My kids liked it.
 No, my kids LOVED it.
 They ate all of their food and played and had a blast.
-There are several Tip Top locations in cities in Nicaragua.
+There are several Tip Top locations in Nicaragua.

 Kathy’s Waffle House

 Everyone raves about it, and it actually looks like a nice place.
 I just couldn’t get excited about a place with “waffle house” in the title.
 It is across the street from Centro Cultural Museos Convento San Francisco, and I’m certain it’s delicious, so I’ll check it out next time.

 Hotel Plaza Colon